Monday to Friday

 Promoting the ecological transition: a helping hand from the State

-SMEs wishing to migrate to electric vehicles can take advantage of the ecological bonus.
+SMEs wishing to migrate to electric vehicles can take advantage of the environmental bonus.
 The maximum amount is €3,000 for an electric vehicle costing less than €47,000.
 This bonus can be a real asset.
-They can also obtain the conversion bonus to replace their old polluting vehicles with clean ones.
-This bonus applies to vehicles with crit'Air stickers category 3 and above (ecological sticker mandatory sticker for vehicles circulating in certain ZFE).
-The amount of assistance varies according to the type of vehicle.
+They can also obtain the conversion premium to replace their old polluting vehicles with clean vehicles.
+This bonus applies to vehicles with crit'Air stickers category 3 and above (compulsory environmental sticker for vehicles travelling in certain EPZ).
+The amount of aid varies according to the type of vehicle.
 It is particularly advantageous for commercial vehicles and heavy goods vehicles.

 Contributing to a sustainable future

-The automotive industry is largely responsible for air pollution.
-To limit it, companies will soon no longer have the choice of whether or not to renew their business vehicle fleets.
-By 2024, 20% of the cars in their fleets will have to be electric.
-By 2050, it will be 50%.
+The car industry is largely responsible for air pollution.
+To limit this, companies will soon no longer have the choice of whether or not to renew their business vehicle fleets.
+By 2024, 20 % of the cars on their vehicle fleet will have to be electric.
+By 2050, it will be 50 %.

-Switching to electric vehicles: financial and ecological benefits
+Switching to electric vehicles: the financial and ecological benefits

 Research has shown that electric cars are better for the environment.
 They emit fewer greenhouse gases and air pollutants than petrol or diesel cars.
-This takes into account their manufacture and the production of electricity to run them.
-If you've already made up your mind about electric cars, Beev invites you to take a look our leasing offers.
+This takes into account their manufacture and the electricity generated to run them.
+If you've already made up your mind about electric cars, Beev invites you to consult its leasing offers.

 Electric cars: better for the environment?